umbraco/UmbracoDocs/15/umbraco-cms/reference/cache/cache-seeding.md

 # Cache Seeding

-From version 15 and onwards Umbraco uses a lazy loaded cache, this means content is loaded into the cache on an as-needed basis that is whenever a piece of content is shown on the website for the first time it first needs to be loaded into the cache.
+Umbraco uses a lazy loaded cache, meaning content is loaded into the cache on an as-needed basis.
+Whenever a piece of content is shown on the website for the first time it first needs to be loaded into the cache.

 Loading the content into the cache causes a delay.
 This delay is dependent on the latency between your server and your database, but is generally minimal.
-However, for certain pages, for instance the front page, you may not want this delay to be there, the role of cache seeding is to solve this issue.
+For certain pages, like the front page, you may not want this delay to be there.
+The role of cache seeding is meant to solve this issue.

 ## How it works